 The ancient Greek physician Hippocrates had the radical idea that diseases weren’t caused by the gods but instead were the result of factors such as diet, the environment and living conditions.
 He found a huge variety of uses for olive oil in treating ailments and called the substance the ‘great therapeutic’.

-Extra-virgin olive oil is one of the healthiest fats we know of.
+Extra-virgin olive oil is one of the healthiest fats we know of, which is why we included it in our Candida foods list.
 It contains the vitamins E and K as well as omega-6 and omega-3 fatty acids, and it consists mostly of monounsaturated fats.
 Studies have shown that consuming olive oil, especially the extra-virgin kind, can help with conditions such as the following: